 The Nourished Child Project teaches the strategies and systems to optimal health, including growth and development, food, feeding, lifestyle, and helps with troubleshooting common challenges.

 You'll recceive immediate access to all of the online content to complete at your convenience.
-Plus, you'll also receive 8 hours of LIVE group coaching throughout the program.

 Your online content is delivered through a 5-module course that gives you complete access to 25 video lessons, more than 26 printable resources, access to support via our private Facebook page -- you're not in this alone! -- and bonus materials.
 You'll have lifetime access, available 24 hours, seven days a week.